-The necessity of a strong, internal organizational change management (OCM) team is a critical component of ERP implementations that is often overlooked.
-An OCM team works to support your organization’s ERP project goals and provide the assurance needed for a successful ERP implementation.
-Without the contributions and encouragement of a solid OCM team, the ERP project team will most likely be overwhelmed by project fatigue and conflicting priorities.
+A strong organizational change management team is a critical component of ERP implementations that is often overlooked.
+Without the contributions and encouragement of a change management team, the ERP project team will most likely be overwhelmed by project fatigue and conflicting priorities.

-An OCM team should be responsible for working with third-party consultants to develop communication and training strategies that address how end-users will be informed of process changes, how they will come to accept those changes and how they eventually will become comfortable using the new ERP system for their daily tasks.
+A change management team should be responsible for working with third-party consultants to develop communication and training strategies that address how end-users will be informed of process changes, how they will come to accept those changes and how they eventually will become comfortable using the new ERP system.

-Additionally, the team should lead and support all stakeholders that could be potentially affected by process changes brought by the new system.
-Following are five characteristics of a strong OCM team:
+Additionally, the team should lead and support all stakeholders that could be potentially affected by process changes wrought by the new system.
+Following are five characteristics of a strong change management team:

-1. Strong OCM teams lead by example.
-The OCM team should not only communicate that the ERP implementation is a priority, they also should demonstrate this in their actions and decisions.
-There’s no doubt that the OCM team will have to make tough decisions, such as postponing or suspending another initiative outside of the ERP project.
-In order to make such decisions, the OCM team needs to understand the pressures of competing priorities and be able to communicate their concern to the project team.
+1. Leading by example.
+The change management team should not only communicate that the ERP implementation is a priority, they also should demonstrate this in their actions and decisions.
+There’s no doubt that the team will have to make tough decisions, such as postponing or suspending another initiative outside of the ERP project.
+In order to make such decisions, the team needs to understand the pressures of competing priorities and be able to communicate their concern to the project team.

-2. Strong OCM teams recognize achievements.
-When the project team loses sight of priorities, reinforcing these priorities through recognition of spectacular effort goes a long way.
-The OCM team should regularly acknowledge and celebrate the work being done and sacrifices being made by the project team, SMEs and end-users.
+2. Recognizing achievements.
+When the project team loses sight of priorities, reinforcing these priorities through recognition of effort goes a long way.
+The change management team should regularly acknowledge and celebrate the work being done and sacrifices being made by the project team, SMEs and end-users.

-3. Strong OCM teams promote accountability.
+3. Promoting accountability.
 Speaking to project team members about their responsibilities will reinforce their accountability to each other and to the organization as a whole.
-The OCM team should encourage team members to hold each other accountable and to voice disagreements constructively.
+The change management team should encourage team members to hold each other accountable and to voice disagreements constructively.
 Regular meetings are a great way to lay everything on the table for discussion and to encourage the project team to come to a consensus.
-Once a consensus is reached, the OCM team should ensure that everyone understands the shared responsibilities and reinforce overall expectations.
+Once a consensus is reached, the change management team should ensure everyone understands the shared responsibilities and reinforce overall expectations.

-4. Strong OCM teams include change agents.
-Change agents may be a part of the OCM team or they may just serve as liaisons between the project team and end-users.
+4. Including change agents.
+Change agents may be a part of the change management team, or they may just serve as liaisons between the project team and end-users.
 Either way, change agents can redirect employees’ attention to what really matters – the goals and objectives of the organization as a whole and their individual role in the success of the implementation.

-5. Strong OCM teams communicate effectively.
-Organizations should staff their OCM teams with strong verbal and written communicators.
-Team members should be empathetic, sales-oriented and persistent.
+5. Communicating effectively.
+Organizations should staff their change management teams with strong verbal and written communicators.
+Team members should be empathetic but persistent.